ivynya/svelte-web-mobile-ui/README.md

 ## How does it work?

-A bottom navigation bar that uses hash routing is included to demonstrate multiple pages in an app.
-The sidebar is global, and makes use of browser scroll properties (scroll-snap, and scroll-behavior) to open.
-Main content is set to 100% width and scripting is used to shift the page's scroll on initial load.
-The impact of this is small since the page is only loaded once (being an SPA) and can be reduced if using other optimization techniques like hydration.
+The sidebar is added globally through Svelte's layout page, with the main content placed alongside it horizontally.
+Both the main content and sidebar have [CSS scroll-snap](https://css-tricks.com/practical-css-scroll-snapping/) enabled so the user can use touch or trackpad scroll gestures to show and hide the sidebar.

+The main content is set to 100% of the view width, to ensure that when the sidebar is closed, it behaves like a completely normal page.
+In this demo, the sidebar is set to a fixed width of 260 pixels, but could theoretically be changed to either take up the entire screen when opened (100%) or another fixed width.

+Because the browser will load the layout with the sidebar open, 1-3 lines of scripting is used to instantaneously "close" the sidebar on page load.
+The impact of this is small compute-wise and on many browsers this will not cause layout shift.

 ## What benefits does this method have?

-As the sidebar uses scroll to show and hide itself, trackpad and touch gestures work out of the box.
-Only one line of JS is needed to alter the state by setting the scroll X position of the container.
-This can be wrapped into an event/state management system if desired, but it's extremely lightweight and can make use of the browser's built in smooth scrolling.
-It's (theoretically) an ideal solution for an uncomplicated flyout sidebars for PWAs or other web apps.
+- As the sidebar uses scroll to show and hide itself, trackpad and touch gestures work out of the box.
+- JavaScript `scrollBy` can be used to toggle the sidebar & element scroll properties can be used to check open/closed state.
+- No external animations are needed (CSS or JS), relies on browser smooth scrolling behavior.
+- It's an ideal solution for an uncomplicated flyout sidebars for PWAs or other mobile web apps.
+- The simplicity of using scroll-snap and native browser features means this can be easily expanded upon if desired.

-This demo has been tested on Webkit, Blink, and Gecko browsers but because this is an idea that I threw together really fast, it might have issues I didn't catch.
+This demo has been tested on WebKit, Blink, and Gecko browsers but because this is an idea that I threw together really fast, it might have issues I didn't catch.
 You have been warned! 👻

 ## Try it Yourself